Your library card

 How do I borrow materials from other libraries?

-For books not available at the Library, try LINK+ first.
-If a book is not owned by the Library and is not in the LINK+ catalog, you may request it through ILLiad interlibrary loan service.
-LINK+ may also be used for materials in the Library's collections which are checked out or otherwise unavailable.
+For books not owned by the Library, you may request it through ILLiad interlibrary loan service.
 If you need articles in journals the Library doesn’t own, use ILLiad interlibrary loan service.
 The Center for Research Libraries (CRL), a cooperative repository and lending facility, is one source for many primary electronic, paper, and microform materials not available at other libraries.
 As a member of CRL, the Library provides borrowing privileges to Claremont Colleges faculty, students, and staff.
 To request CRL materials, use ILLiad interlibrary loan service.
 The Library also has agreements for resource sharing or other purposes with several area colleges and universities.

 How do I access the Center for Research Libraries and use its collections?